How do you figure?

 A figcaption

-is meant to provide a caption or summary to a figure, relating it back to the document the figure is contained within, or conveying additional information that may not be directly apparent from reviewing the figure itself.
+is meant to provide a caption or summary to what the figure represents, often relating it back to the document the figure is contained within.
+It is commonly supposed to convey additional information that may not be directly apparent from just reviewing the content of the figure itself.

 If an image is given an empty alt